belle2/basf2/framework/doc/tools/05-b2code.rst

 .. rubric:: Optional Arguments

--h, --help  show this help message and exit
+-h, --help      Show this help message and exit
 --csh           To be used with csh shells.

 ``b2code-parallel_processing-benchmark``: Measure multi-core performance